Slow Economic Growth, Bright Multifamily Hopes: Why 2019 Spells Standout Housing Opportunities

 First, the bad news: U.S. economic growth is set to slow this year, estimated at 2.3 percent compared to 3.1 in 2018.
 Reuters links the drop to dwindling gains from President Donald Trump’s tax cuts and, at the same time, a rising federal budget deficit (climbing toward $900 billion).

 Unfortunately, there’s more bad news — for those hoping to buy a home.
-Freddie Mac reports that in 2018, the cost to own a home rose by 12.1 percent “due to house prices increasing by 4.8 percent and mortgage rates gaining 70 bps.”
-It predicts the trend will hold for 2019, too: with the price of owning “inching up nearly 10 percent” as rent rates climb by 4 percent.
+According to Multi-Housing News, Freddie Mac reports that in 2018, the cost to own a home rose by 12.1 percent “due to house prices increasing by 4.8 percent and mortgage rates gaining 70 bps.”
+The article suggests this trend will hold for 2019, too: with the price of owning “inching up nearly 10 percent” as rent rates climb by 4 percent.

-Steve Guggenmos of Freddie Mac’s Research and Modeling team turns from stats to people when he stresses: “Millennials or others were on the fence a year ago and two years ago considering should they buy or should they rent, it’s becoming harder to buy, financially.
+Multi-Housing News provides insights from Steve Guggenmos of Freddie Mac’s Research and Modeling team, who turns from stats to people when he stresses: “Millennials or others were on the fence a year ago and two years ago considering should they buy or should they rent, it’s becoming harder to buy, financially.
 That may create additional support for the rental market.”
 Tammy Kelly, SVP of Redwood Capital Group, frames the issue as a stark contrast between two generations: “[Younger adults] don’t want to go through what they saw their parents go through during the housing downturn.
 Living in an apartment is easy living.”

 Needless to say, these trends present quite the silver living for multifamily operators.
 Despite slowing economic growth, 2019 is ripe with possibilities for rental housing — if decision-makers know which kind of community spells the biggest benefits.
 Fortunately, we have the answer: workforce housing.